Heather Doerksen

 Heather Doerksen /ˈdɜːrksᵻn/ (born February 12, 1980) is a Canadian actress who has appeared on stage and screen.
 She has also voiced many cartoons and advertising campaigns.

 Career

 Doerksen studied at Simon Fraser University, switching majors from science to theatre.
-Doersken has played in a number of small television and film roles.
-Her most notable roles are as Sasha Kaidanovsky in Pacific Rim, Sarah on Once Upon a Time in Wonderland and Captain Pat Meyers on Stargate: Atlantis.
+Doerksen has played in a number of small television and film roles.
+Her most notable roles include Sasha Kaidanovsky in Pacific Rim, Sarah in Once Upon a Time in Wonderland, and Captain Pat Meyers on Stargate: Atlantis.